 Django has a very powerful library with the following features:

-- The built-in admin section, decorators and view classes are the strength of Django
+- The built-in admin section, decorators, and generic view classes are the strength of Django

-- The auto-generated forms for models with validation makes it very easy
+- The auto-generated forms for models with validation make it very easy

 - A caching framework that can use any of several cache methods.